Inverkeithing railway station: Services

 From Monday to Saturday most daytime ScotRail services to Aberdeen and Inverness no longer stop here (though a few calls are made to both destinations in the early morning & evening).
 The primary longer distance service is provided by half-hourly semi-fast trains from Edinburgh to either Perth or Dundee (hourly to each), which serve most stations north of Kirkcaldy.
 There is a once daily train to Glasgow Queen Street via Winchburgh Junction and Polmont each morning, returning in the evening peak.
 On Sundays, there is a limited service to Perth & Inverness and a mostly hourly service to Dundee and Aberdeen.

 London North Eastern Railway services between Aberdeen, London King's Cross and Leeds call at Inverkeithing.

+As of May 2025, CrossCountry also operate one train a day to Aberdeen and one train per day to Plymouth.